swimmio/AncientBeast/.swm/swm_docs/aG4cMwZ32MI0nmpa2RDc.md

+It goes without saying that before you start contributing you will experience the game...

 ![1vs1 Dark Forest](https://raw.github.com/FreezingMoon/AncientBeast-Website/master/multimedia/screenshots/v0.3%20Dark%20Forest.jpg)
 **"We all die.
 The goal isn't to live forever.
 The goal is to create something that will."** _Chuck Palahniuk_